secondpathstudio/privatescribe/readme.md

 ## Why this exists

-If you're a physician, you have a documentation problem.
-The visit ends, the note still has to be written, and every commercial AI scribe on the market wants to send your patient's voice and your clinical reasoning to someone else's servers.
-The same is true for attorneys with privileged conversations, therapists with session content, and anyone whose work involves things that should never leak.
+Most AI scribes send your audio and notes to someone else's servers.
+That's a problem if you're a physician, therapist, or attorney handling things that shouldn't leak.

-PrivateScribe is built on a simple premise: **the audio, the transcript, and the generated note should never leave the device they were created on.** Everything runs locally — speech-to-text via Whisper, language model inference via Ollama, storage in a local database.
-You can pull the network cable out of your computer and it will keep working.
+PrivateScribe runs everything on your own machine.
+Speech-to-text, language model, and storage all stay local.
+Pull the network cable and it keeps working.

-The other half of what makes this useful is the **template system**.
-Raw transcripts aren't documents.
-A SOAP note has a structure.
-An H&P has a structure.
-A therapy progress note, a legal client intake, a deposition summary — each has its own shape.
-PrivateScribe lets you define those shapes once and apply them to any conversation, with the local LLM doing the structuring work.
+Templates turn raw transcripts into the documents you actually need — SOAP notes, intake summaries, session notes, whatever shape your work requires.
+Define the structure once, apply it to any conversation.

-And because the raw transcript is preserved as the canonical artifact, **a single recording can produce many documents in parallel** — a SOAP note for the chart, a plain-language patient summary, a billing-focused extract; or a deposition summary, a highlight reel, and a follow-up question outline.
-Every generated document is a child of the original transcript and a sibling of its peers, with the relationship preserved.
-Refine a template later and re-run it: the new output becomes a new sibling, the old one stays intact, and nothing is lost.
+One recording can produce many documents.
+Apply several templates to the same transcript and get a SOAP note, a patient summary, and a billing extract side by side.
+Refine a template and re-run it: the new output is added without overwriting the old one.

 ---